Kyle Hutton: Forfar Athletic

 Hutton joined Forfar Athletic in February 2022, where he was signed by former teammate at St Mirren Gary Irvine.

+Pollok

+In May 2023, it was confirmed that Hutton had signed for West of Scotland Premier side Pollok.
+He was transfer listed in October and spent the rest of the season on loan at Darvel.

+Darvel

+In November 2023, Hutton signed for Darvel F.C. on loan for the remainder of the 2023/24 season.

+Gartcairn

+In June 2024, Hutton signed for Gartcairn and was immediately named vice-captain.

 Career statistics

 Personal life

 On 20 September 2010, Hutton and fellow Rangers youth player Kal Naismith were abducted by two men in Edinburgh and driven around the city before being dumped in the city's Niddrie area.
 The men then mugged the players and stole the car.
 The car was later recovered and the men were both convicted.

+In November 2024, Hutton was arrested and charged with road traffic offences following the death of a woman who was hit by a pick-up truck in Rutherglen.